Tuesday, 2 December 2025

 “I’m doing a beach shoot in Bali in a month’s time,” says Joahua.
 “Why don’t you guys come and bring Tao.”

 “I’ll take him on his first environmental protest,” says Quinn.
+When Aki screws up her face, Quinn adds quickly.
 “When he’s old enough, of course.”

 “You can put me down for baby sitting duty too,” says Cody.
 “You never ask me to look after him?”